KC-7/life-hacks-v2/README.md

 - This site was developed using information learned from the <a href="https://codeinstitute.net/" target="_blank" rel="noopener" aria-label="Link to the Code Institute (opens in new tab)">Code Institute</a> alongside other online resources such as <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools (opens in new tab)">W3Schools</a>.

-- The Code Institute Gitpod Full Template was used as the basis for the project.
-The repo is available on their <a href="https://github.com/Code-Institute-Org/gitpod-full-template" target="_blank" rel="noopener" aria-label="Link to The Code Institute Gitpod Full Template (opens in new tab)">GitHub Account here</a>.
+- The Code Institute's Gitpod Full Template was used as the basis for the project.
+The repository is available on their <a href="https://github.com/Code-Institute-Org/gitpod-full-template" target="_blank" rel="noopener" aria-label="Link to The Code Institute Gitpod Full Template (opens in new tab)">GitHub Account</a>.

-- The code used to animate the hero page was learned from the <a href="https://codeinstitute.net/" target="_blank" rel="noopener" aria-label="Link to the Code Institute (opens in new tab)">Code Institute's</a> Love Running Project although the values are different to suit the Life Hax website.
+- The code used to animate the hero image zoom effect was learned from the <a href="https://github.com/Code-Institute-Org/love-running-2.0" target="_blank" rel="noopener" aria-label="Link to the Code Institute's Love Running Repository on GitHub (opens in new tab)">Code Institute's Love Running Project</a>.
+The values were modified to suit the Life Hax website.

 - I learned how to implement the Favicon, the picture in the browser tab, from using <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Favicon Guide (opens in new tab)">W3Schools</a> guide on implementing this feature.